Growsafe Standard Certificate

 The Growsafe Standard course is designed to meet the knowledge requirements for WorkSafe's Certified Handler Test Certificate (previously known as Approved Handler) which enables you to purchase and apply highly toxic agrichemicals.
 However, it is likely that you will need to provide additional evidence of practical competency and specific workplace procedures to be awarded the Certified Handler certificate.

 Some trainers may offer one or two unit standards: 21563 and 27215.
-Check with your Trainer when you enroll to confirm whether or not unit standards will be awarded.
+Check with your trainer when you enrol to confirm whether or not unit standards will be awarded.
 There may be additional assessment requirements to achieve these unit standards.

 Expiry of certificate and renewal

-If your certificate expired more than six months ago, contact your local trainer to discuss renewal requirements.
+If your certificate expired more than 6 months ago, contact your local trainer to discuss renewal requirements.